-Hard drives age by the day and the files stored inside are at risk of corruption, especially if you share your computer with other people.
+Hard drives age by the day and the files stored inside are at risk of corruption, especially if you share your computer with others.

 If the hard drive in your computer is damaged, you may not be able to update to the latest version of Windows.

-Here are other reasons why your PC fails to start after a Windows 11 update:
+Here are other reasons for failure after an update:

 - Some external devices connected to the PC could be interfering with Windows 11.

 - Software-related issues – corrupt, missing, or damaged system files.

 - Your PC could be having trouble with hardware, either the CPU, hard drives, monitor, or motherboard.